 - EGE 409: Impact of the Holocaust on Literature and Film

-You can take the following courses in German during the fall or spring semesters:
+You can take the following courses in German during the fall or spring semesters, as scheduled:

 - GER 303: Advanced German Grammar and Composition: A review of the grammatical and syntactical structures of the language with an emphasis on writing style.

 - GER 307: Advanced Oral German: Intensive drill in the oral use of the language to develop proficiency in listening comprehension and speaking.

 - GER 322: Austrian Civilization: Turn of the Century Vienna: An examination of the politics and society of the period as well as its contributions in the arts, psychology, literature, music and philosophy.

 - GER 350/351: German Civilization: An analysis of the major contributions of German civilization to Western culture in the areas of art, music, science, and literature from the Middle Ages to the present.